masa-finance/docs/docs/developers/identity-contracts/SoulLinker.md

 function setMasaToken(address _masaToken) external nonpayable
 ```

-Sets the utility token to pay the fee in ($MASA)
+Sets the utility token to pay the fee in (MASA)

-*The caller must have the owner to call this function It can be set to address(0) to disable paying in $MASA*
+*The caller must have the owner to call this function It can be set to address(0) to disable paying in MASA*

 #### Parameters